-You've watched everything you possibly could on Netflix and drunk all the hot cocoa, and now you're starting to feel a bit stir-crazy.
+You were just off for a week during the holidays and now you're off again for today's bomb cyclone, which means you're starting to feel a bit stir-crazy.
 Why not put that energy to good use and tackle those organizing projects you've been putting off?

 There's nowhere to go, so just do it.
 Here are a few good ideas for where to start.